Roasted Squash Curry Bowl

 This dish is “comfort in a bowl”!

-This dish is comfort in a bowl!
-Our roasted curry squash bowl packs a terrific nutritious punch with its vegetables, protein, whole grains and mild, warming spices.
-And, it’s quite versatile – choose butternut squash, pumpkin or other firm-fleshed squash, select a protein, and serve it over any leafy greens and whole grain.
+Roasted Squash Curry Bowl is creamy and flavorful while packing a terrific nutritious punch with its vegetables, protein, whole grains, and mild, warming spices.
+And, it’s quite versatile – choose butternut squash, pumpkin, or other firm-fleshed squash, select a protein, and serve it over any leafy greens and whole grain.

 Tip: Cooking the spices in a small amount of oil with the onions as directed in the recipe, called “blooming” the spices, provides the maximum amount of flavor extraction for the dish.

 3 cups butternut squash or pumpkin, diced (about 1 1/2 pounds before peeling and dicing)

 2 tablespoons olive oil, divided 1 tablespoon + 1 tablespoon

 1 teaspoon Kosher salt, divided 1/2 teaspoon + 1/2 teaspoon

 3/4 teaspoon ground cinnamon